NUS-SNL/linkguardian/switch_impl/sigcomm23-ae/README.md

 ./throughput_expt/run_expt.sh 10-3_lg_nb
 ```

-Now, let's process the data from all 3 experiments and compute the FCTs:
+Now, let's process the data from all 3 experiments and compute the average
+throughput:
 ```
 ./throughput_expt/process_all_expts.sh
 ```